mirgow/CS205ParallelImaging/README.md

 | False Negative | Human not identified |

 Then, we can define sensitivity as TP/TP+FN.
 (Specificity is another potential value to measure, but we can't quantify TN's here).
+To that end, we parsed through final videos produced by algorithms detailed below by eye to identify FNs, because there is no other tool for that.

 | Algorithm | Sensitivity |
 | --- | --- |